Agentic AI - Prompt Engineering

 Why agent prompts are not chatbot prompts

-A chatbot prompt can define tone and response style.
-An agent prompt must define role boundaries, tools, tool-use rules, memory policy, fallback behavior, output schema, and evaluation criteria.
+A chatbot prompt can define tone and response style and largely stop there.
+An agent prompt must define role boundaries, tools, tool use rules, memory policy, fallback behavior, output schema, and evaluation criteria.
+The agent has to be able to act, recover, and stop, not just respond.

-Ambiguity becomes operational risk.
+Ambiguity in an agent prompt becomes operational risk.
 If the prompt does not say what to do when a tool fails, the agent improvises.
 Production systems need fewer improvisations and more explicit contracts.

 What the lint checks for

-The lint pass checks for missing role, weak success criteria, absent fallback policy, no output format, missing examples, and invalid-looking JSON schema.
-It is deterministic and local, not an LLM-generated review.
+The lint pass checks for missing role, weak success criteria, absent fallback policy, no output format, missing examples, and JSON schemas that do not parse.
+It is deterministic and local, not an LLM generated review.
+That makes it fast and reproducible across teams.

 Assumptions and methodology